 If you are working with a Licensed Managed version of the Adobe PDF Library, you will need to activate the software with the key provided to you.
 You can’t simply move the apdfl18.lic license file from the Operating System where you created your application.
 In this example, we deployed the MergePDF sample, so the first time you run this program it will ask for the activation key.
 A new apdfl18.lic file will be created to use on the deployment machine.
 Copy this license file to the same directory where your application executable is found.

 macOS Locale Exception

-When working with a .NET Core application referencing the PDF Library while using Visual Studio for macOS 2019, you may see an error message:
+When working with a .NET application referencing the PDF Library while using Visual Studio for macOS 2019, you may see an error message:

 Failed to initialize locale